 Before they knew anything of their infertility struggle, a coworker had told Stephanie about her friend having “Snowflake babies” and explained what that meant.
-Stephanie had thought at the time it was neat, but it wasn’t until her OB-GYN suggested Snowflakes Embryo Adoption as an option in the wake of their infertility discovery that she remembered about the option.
+Stephanie had thought at the time it was neat, but it wasn’t until her OB-GYN suggested Snowflakes Embryo Adoption as an option in the wake of their infertility discovery that she remembered.
 In the following weeks and months, as the couple explored embryo adoption, they knew in their hearts that this was the answer to their prayers.

-Shortly afterward the couple family received a pretty ecstatic email back from the director.
-Stephanie recalls, “She said ‘You’re not gonna believe this — this family has been looking for three years for a family that they wanted to place embryos with and they think you’re the one.’”
+Shortly afterward the couple family received a pretty ecstatic email back from the matching coordinator.
+Stephanie recalls, “She said ‘You’re not gonna believe this — this family has been looking for three years for a family they wanted to place embryos with and they think you’re the one.’”

 Stephanie’s pregnancy went well, and beautiful, delightful Annika was born.

-After giving birth, the Hawkins told their agency they wanted to have direct contact with the placing family, a move that placing parent Gina Yasuada calls an “unexpected blessing.”
+After giving birth, the Hawkins told their agency they wanted to have direct contact with the placing family, a move that placing parent Gina calls an “unexpected blessing.”
 The two couples communicate regularly, exchanging e-mails and photos.
-And when Annika was 2 years old, the Yasudas came to meet her in person.
-Gina says it felt right knowing that Annika is where she’s supposed to be — with her parents.
+And when Annika was 2 years old, the placing family came to meet her in person.
+Gina says it felt right knowing that Annika is where she’s supposed to be—with her parents.

 Annika is now a bubbly, outgoing and fearless 7 year old who fills her parents’ lives with joy.